 There are 500mg of Leucine, 220mg of Isoleucine and 220mg of Valine per dose.

-The dose is low, but given that whey protein is high in BCAA's, no problem.
+The dose is low, but considering that whey protein is high in BCAA's, there is no problem.

 Translation: Magnesium and Bioperine